Anaquilla/Little_Games_Python/README.md

 - Stone_Scissors_Paper

-New game are coming soon !
+New games are coming soon !